HarryEMartland/presentations/dockerForDevelopment/PITCHME.md

 ---

-### What is Docker
+@snap[north]

+<h4>What is Docker?</h4>
+@snapend

+@snap[west]
->Docker is a computer program that performs operating-system-level virtualization, also known as "containerization".
+Docker is a computer program that performs operating-system-level virtualization, also known as "containerization".
->It was first released in 2013 and is developed by Docker, Inc.
+It was first released in 2013 and is developed by Docker, Inc.

->Docker is used to run software packages called "containers".
+Docker is used to run software packages called "containers".
->Containers are isolated from each other and bundle their own tools, libraries and configuration files;
->they can communicate with each other through well-defined channels.
+Containers are isolated from each other and bundle their own tools, libraries and configuration files; they can communicate with each other through well-defined channels.
->All containers are run by a single operating system kernel and are thus more lightweight than virtual machines.
+All containers are run by a single operating system kernel and are thus more lightweight than virtual machines.
->Containers are created from "images" that specify their precise contents.
+Containers are created from "images" that specify their precise contents.
->Images are often created by combining and modifying standard images downloaded from public repositories.
+Images are often created by combining and modifying standard images downloaded from public repositories.
+@snapend
 ---

 ### Setup